algolia/api-clients-automation/README.md

 You can add `-v` to almost every command to have a more verbose output.

+### Interactive command

+If you want to choose the language and client from a list you can add the `--interactive` option, or `-i`.

 ## Testing clients

 You can test our generated clients by running: